MicrosoftDocs/appcenter-docs/docs/push/troubleshooting.md

 - The token registered with App Center Push is no longer valid.
 - Production mode/sandbox mode doesn't match the certificate.
 If the Provisioning profile is *Development*, then you must use *Sandbox* endpoint type.
 If the Provisioning profile is either *Ad hoc* or *Production*, you must use *Production* endpoint type.

-For Android apps, this usually means the push token has an incorrect format; this should not happen if you have configured the AppCenter Push SDK correctly.
+For Android apps, this usually means the push token has an incorrect format; this shouldn't happen if you have configured the AppCenter Push SDK correctly.

-For iOS apps, this usually means the push token has an incorrect format; this should not happen if you have configured the AppCenter Push SDK correctly.
+For iOS apps, this usually means the push token has an incorrect format; this shouldn't happen if you have configured the AppCenter Push SDK correctly.
 This could also be caused by a mismatch in the APNs environment (sandbox vs production) between the app entitlements and the APNs credentials.

 ### Expired Channel
 For Android applications, this means that the device token has expired; either because the token expired or because the application that registered the token was uninstalled from the device.